rnzaws/404/README.md

 # 404 Not Found

 The service that handles missing resources.
+Simply an example container.

 Any code, applications, scripts, templates, proofs of concept, documentation and other items are provided for illustration purposes only.